TakumiOtagaki/PseudoknotVisualizer/README.md

 <img src="https://github.com/TakumiOtagaki/PseudoknotVisualizer/blob/main/demo.png" alt="pymol_demo_6T3R" width="100%">

 # Overview
-This tool enables us to visually understand the RNA tertiary structures with pseudoknots.
+This tool helps you visually inspect the RNA tertiary structures with pseudoknots.
 This is essential for prediction of tertiary structures and selecting the best structure from the structure ensemble.

 For now, PseudoknotVisualizer treats only canonical base pairs(AU, GU, GC), however non-canonical pairs can be included or re-labeled in future updates.